MicrosoftDocs/visualstudio-docs/docs/deployment/deploying-applications-services-and-components.md

 - An MSI or EXE installer package can be created by using a Setup project (vdproj).
 To use this option, see [Visual Studio Installer Projects Extension and .NET 6.0](../deployment/installer-projects-net-core.md) or, go directly to the [Visual Studio Installer Projects extension](https://marketplace.visualstudio.com/items?itemName=VisualStudioClient.MicrosoftVisualStudio2022InstallerProjects).

-- An MSI or EXE installer package can be created by using [InstallShield](https://www.revenera.com/install/products/installshield/installshield-requirements) from Flexera Software.
+- An MSI or EXE installer package can be created by using [InstallShield](https://www.revenera.com/install/products/installshield/installshield-requirements) from Revenera Software.
 InstallShield may be used with Visual Studio 2017 and later versions.
 Community Edition isn't supported.

   > [!NOTE]
   > InstallShield Limited Edition is no longer included with Visual Studio and isn't supported in Visual Studio 2017 and later versions.
-Check with Flexera Software about future availability.
+Check with Revenera Software about future availability.

 - You can also install prerequisite components for desktop applications by configuring a generic installer package, which is known as a bootstrapper.
 For more information, see [Application deployment prerequisites](../deployment/application-deployment-prerequisites.md).
 :::moniker-end